CDBG Manuals/Plans

 - Eliminate and prevent blight and slums.

-2. Who is eligible for CDBG funds?
+3. Who is eligible for Missouri CDBG funds?

-3. Can private citizens apply for CDBG grants?
+4. Can private citizens apply for CDBG grants?

 5. Can for-profit companies apply for CDBG grants?